mattmakai/fullstackpython.com/source/content/pages/database.rst

 Database third-party services
 -----------------------------
 Numerous companies run scalable database servers as a hosted service.
+Depending on the provider, there can be several advantages to using a hosted database third-party service:

+1. automated backups and recovery
+2. tightened security configurations
+3. easy vertical scaling

 `Amazon Relational Database Service (RDS) <http://aws.amazon.com/rds/>`_ provides pre-configured MySQL and PostgreSQL instances.
 The instances can